Invest in IT know-how

 I am often surprised at the lack of IT-knowledge in some companies.
 While this may work as long as you can rely on vendors to each take care of their own solution which they implemented at your company, things get different when you start crossing the boundaries and implement systems that integrate all of those processes.

-It may be wise to invest part of the savings that automation bring in the training of IT-people or in enhancing the IT-skills of some key prepress operators.
+It may be wise to invest part of the savings that automation brings in the training of IT-people or in enhancing the IT-skills of some key prepress operators.
 Once automated processes are up and running, you need someone who understands how it all ties together and where to look if something goes wrong.

 JDF is far from being a self-adapting technology.
-As soon as new equipment gets added or requirements change, it is often more cost efficient to have the in-house skills to adapt the automated processes instead of having to rely on expensive consultants or others who need a lot of (chargeable) time to understand your set-up.
+As soon as new equipment gets added or requirements change, it is often more cost-efficient to have the in-house skills to adapt the automated processes instead of having to rely on expensive consultants or others who need a lot of (chargeable) time to understand your set-up.

 Is the flow what you expect it to be?